browserengineering/book/book/scripts.md

 });
 ```

-This way it's impossible to submit the form when the comment is too long.
+This way it's impossible to submit the form when the comment is too
+long!

 Well...
 Impossible in this browser.
 But since there are browsers that
 don't run JavaScript (like ours, one chapter back), we should check